AnoopShivadas/Hover-Images/README.md

 # Hover Images

 This is a simple HTML and CSS project that displays a set of images with hover effects.
-When you hover over an image, an overlay appears showing the person's name and profession.
+When you hover over an image, an overlay appears showing the place and country.
 This project is useful for showcasing image transitions and UI interactions using only HTML and CSS.